A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization

 Note that for $q = 2$ in \eqref{eq:unifConv} we recover the usual definition of a strongly convex function.
 Moreover, \eqref{eq:probConv} for $q = 2$ is the main property used when analyzing the convergence behavior of first-order methods \cite{NecNes:16}.
-One important class of uniformly convex functions is given next (see e.g., \cite{Nes:19Inxt}).
+One important class of uniformly convex functions is given next (see e.g., \cite{Nes:19Inxt} for a proof).